ANeuronI/Disaster-model/Readme.md

-# Project Title: Predicting the Severity of Damage Done by Natural Disasters Using Deep Learning
+# Project Title: Deep Image-based System for Assessment and Emergency Response for Devastated Environments

 ## Project Overview